Mother Teresa: the 'demon' saint

 In an article published in the ‘International Journal of Public Theology’, Birmingham sociologist Dr Gëzim Alpion explores some of the reasons behind the hostile treatment the Albanian-born missionary received as a member of the Loreto order in Calcutta from the moment she announced in 1946 that she wanted to be an independent nun.

-The publication of Mother Teresa’s private writings in 2000, 2001 and especially in 2007 and 2010, provided a new wealth of information which, according to Dr Alpion, is of interest to scholars from a variety of academic disciplines such as sociology, missiology, theology, psychology, celebrity studies, cultural studies, postcolonial studies, race and ethnicity studies, etc. For this study Dr Alpion has conducted interviews also with a number of Mother Teresa’s relatives.
+The publication of Mother Teresa’s private writings in 2000, 2001 and especially in 2007 and 2010, provided a new wealth of information which, according to Dr Alpion, is of interest to scholars from a variety of academic disciplines such as sociology, missiology, theology, psychology, celebrity studies, cultural studies, postcolonial studies, race and ethnicity studies, etc. For this study, Dr Alpion has also conducted interviews with a number of Mother Teresa’s relatives.

-In Dr Alpion’s words, ‘the visionary Mother Teresa becomes a more complex and down to earth individual as a result of what we now know about the woman behind the public nun.
+In Dr Alpion’s words, ‘the visionary Mother Teresa becomes a more complex and down-to-earth individual as a result of what we now know about the woman behind the public nun.

 ‘The new literature allows us to have a much better idea about the intensity of and some of the reasons behind the hostility she faced from Loreto as well as other orders in Calcutta in the late 1940s and for several decades thereafter.
 The vitriol against Mother Teresa is indeed disturbing: she was accused of being mad, vain, evil, and also of having an inappropriate relationship with a priest who was her spiritual director’.